Mill Certificates

 What you’ll see

-- Heat/Batch Number - Production batch identifier
+- Heat/Batch Number - Production batch identifiers identified on the certificate

 - Status - Uploaded, verified, or linked to inventory